jubatus/jubakit/doc/source/guide/jubamodel.rst

    Path to the output config file.
    When specified, Jubatus configuration (JSON) will be extracted from the model and written to the specified file.

+.. option:: -R <replace_config>, --replae-config <replace_config>

+   Path to the configuration file to use.
+   When specified, Jubatus configuration (JSON) in the original model file will be overwritten by the contents of the specified file.
+   You may also want to specify :option:`--fix-header` together, so that CRC32 checksum and other header values are updated according to the new configuration.

+   When using this option, be sure you truly understand what you are doing, as some hyper parameters are not expected to be changed after training models.

+.. option:: -Z <replace_version>, --replace-version <replace_version>

+   New Jubatus version string (e.g., `1.0.1`) to use.
+   When specified, Jubatus version embedded in the model file will be overwritten by the specified version.
+   You may also want to specify :option:`--fix-header` together, so that CRC32 checksum and other header values are updated according to the new version.

+   Although this may help migrating models between different Jubatus versions, there is no guarantee that the modified model can be loaded to the specified Jubatus version.

 .. option:: -f, --no-validate

    When loading model files in ``binary`` format, ``jubamodel`` validates the model data structure (including CRC32 checksum).